Big Island Of Hawaii Visitors Guide

 Chances are you’ve heard of the famous Hawaiian Kona Coffee.
 The Kona Coffee Living History Farm is the nation’s only living history museum dedicated to traditional coffee farming.
 The farm is operated by the Kona Historical Society and shows visitors what life was like for coffee growers in the 1920s and 30s.

-As a living history museum, you will find that costumed interpreters happily converse with you while they go about their daily tasks, from planting and harvesting to cooking.
+As a living history museum, you’ll find that costumed interpreters happily converse with you while they go about their daily tasks, from planting and harvesting to cooking.
 You can explore the grounds yourself by observing the Kona Nightingale (a breed of donkey) and learning about the methods of roasting and grinding the beans.
 You can also sample and purchase some of their amazing coffee.

 To find out a little more about Kona Coffee and the surrounding area, check out this Kona Tour: Coffee Plantation, Kealakekua Bay, Kaloko-Honokohau Park, and Bee Farm.